Karumi/learnyougit/exercises/git_init/problem.md

 * A tree-like data structure representing folders at specific points in time.
 * Metadata such as descriptions, authors, file permissions, etc.

-You can take a look to all the things Git created for you, I will explain every folder and file in detail in the following exercises:
+You can take a look to all the things Git created for you, we will see what most of the folders and files are in detail in the following exercises:

     {grey}
     .git